nobodyinperson/python3-numericalmodel/docs/source/examples.rst

             return - self.input["a"](time)

         def independent_addend(self, time = None ):
-            # take the "F" forcing parammodel.integrate( final_time = model.model_time + 60 )eter from the input, interpolate it to
+            # take the "F" forcing parameter from the input, interpolate it to
             # the given "time" and return it
             return self.input["F"](time)